aspose-imaging/aspose-imaging-reference-tutorials/content/english/java/image-conversion-and-optimization/gif-to-tiff-image-conversion.html/_index.md

 ### 1. Java Development Environment

 Make sure you have a Java development environment set up on your computer.
-You can download and install Java from the official website.
+You can download and install Java from the website.

 ### 2. Aspose.Imaging for Java